Generic selectors

-Whether you are a lifelong West Ham supporter or a first-time visitor, securing tickets to see the Hammers can sometimes be challenging.
-The team finished the 2024/25 season in 14th place, and with Graham Potter stepping in as the new manager, there is hope for improvement.
-Exciting times are ahead, especially with the 2025/26 Premier League fixture schedule now released.
+Regardless of whether you are a lifelong West Ham supporter or a first-time visitor, securing tickets to see the Hammers can sometimes be challenging.

-This guide provides essential information on prices, memberships, and tips for finding affordable West Ham tickets.
+Ahead of 2026-27, this guide provides essential information on prices, memberships and tips for finding affordable West Ham Tickets.
 Read on for more details about watching matches live at the London Stadium.

 West Ham tickets & prices at the London Stadium